jbostoen/iTop-custom-extensions/readme.txt

 Go through the wizard (you'll remember this from your initial iTop installation or upgrade process).
 At one point, you can select the extensions you want to be installed.

+If you already use IPPhone objects: see warning above.

 ********************************************************